franck-chester/franck-chester.github.io/_posts/2022-06-06-monolith-to-mach.md

 Releases have to be batched, with sufficient time in between to allow for regression testing.
-Automating these tests is itself difficult as each combination of features causes causes an explosion in the number of regression tests required.
+Automating these tests is itself difficult as each combination of features causes an explosion in the number of regression tests required.

 All of this is incompatible with moderns ways of developing and deploying software, which privilege small and frequent feature